UBC-DSCI/rudaux/jupyterbook/content/infrastructure/inventory-list.md

 1. A Canvas course shell
 2. Two Amazon Web Services (AWS) EC2 instances
 3. A laptop or desktop computer
+4. Two domain names that are compatible with Let's Encrypt

 ### Canvas course shell